 Holding Love and Loss in Your Heart on Mother’s Day

-At the JEDI Rare Cancer Foundation, we often talk about the scientific side of cancer.
+At the Jedi Rare Cancer Foundation, we often talk about the scientific side of cancer.
 But we also want to shed light on the emotional side.
 Mother’s Day is a special time to gather with friends and family to celebrate the moms who have raised us, nurtured us, and loved us against all odds.
 For mothers who have lost a child, however, Mother’s Day can be heartbreaking.
 As a mother who understands firsthand the pain of losing a son to rare cancer, Jed Taxel’s mother, Linda shares her thoughts on grieving and remembrance to offer hope to other mothers and their loved ones on Mother’s Day.

 “The last Mother’s Day card that I got from Jed was shortly after his cancer diagnosis.
 What he wrote is so positive in terms of looking at life.
 He wrote, ‘There is beauty in every day.’
 Which was just a kind of positive recognition that, as terrible as things might be, we have to look for the good.
 And that he had love, gratitude, and devotion.”